MattiaVise/mongo-logger-2.0/README.md

 logger.useTemplate('errorTemplate', { message: 'Connection timeout' }, { print: true });
 ```

+> **Note:** Templates are not persisted in the database.
+You need to recreate them upon API restart.

 ### Retrieving Logs

 You can retrieve logs based on various criteria such as date range, log type, and more: